Claude Garamond: Early life and background

 'Petit texte' type intended for body text, created by Garamond.

 Estienne's 1550 edition of the New Testament was typeset with Garamond's grecs du roi.
 The result is one of the most sophisticated pieces of printing in the history of metal type, quite unlike Garamond's structured, upright designs in the Latin alphabet.

 Garamond's original punches for the Grecs du roi type, which remain owned by the French government.

 Garamond's early life has been the subject of some research and considerable uncertainty.
 Dates as early as 1480 and as late as c.
 1510 have been proposed for his birth, the latter being preferred by the French ministry of culture.
 In favour of a later date, his will of 1561 states that his mother was then still alive and the fact that he may have apprenticed with Antoine Augereau, who started his career in 1530.
 (Note: A document called the Le Bé Memorandum (based on the memories of Garamond's contemporary Guillaume Le Bé, but collated by one of his sons around 1643) suggests that Garamond finished his apprenticeship around 1510.
 This is considered unlikely by modern historians, especially since several other dates in the document also seem to be about twenty or thirty years too early.
 It has been suggested that the first Roman typefaces designed by Claude Garamond were a set created for Robert Estienne and first used by him around 1530-3.
 However, Vervliet, Mosley and the French ministry of culture's history of Garamond's career suggest that these 'Estienne typefaces' were not designed by Garamond and that his career began somewhat later.
 Vervliet suggests that the creator of this set of typefaces to a unified design may have been a 'Master Constantin', recorded in the Le Bé Memorandum as a master type designer of the period before Garamond but about whom nothing is otherwise known and to whom no obvious other body of work can be ascribed.
 (Nicolas Barker suggests very tentatively that his name may suggest a connection to a known family of printers from Lyon.)
 If so, his disappearance from history (perhaps due to an early death, since all his presumed work appeared in just three years from 1530–1533) may have allowed Garamond's reputation to develop in the following decade.
 Vervliet does however note that attributions of the Estienne type to Garamond do begin quite early.)
 He married twice, to Guillemette Gaultier (probably before 1535) and, after her death, to Ysabeau Le Fevre (in 1545).
 (Note: The contract between Garamond and Ysabeau (or Isabelle) Le Fevre has been discovered and published in 2020.)
 Garamond may have apprenticed with Antoine Augereau and was perhaps also trained by Simon de Colines.
-He seems to have started his career has a punchcutter in 1535 : his first type can be seen in Lyon in 1535.
+He seems to have started his career as a punchcutter in 1535 : his first type can be seen in Lyon in 1535.